+lecuo Commentary / Actions Agreed

+- Safaty:

-Issue Commentary / Actions Agreed High Risk Audit 19.20/21 Compliance - Electrical and Fire Safetv: Recommendations a) A smoke alarm / heat detector will be ins talled as soon as p oossible at one of uncil's properties. b) Arrangements will be made to check the the servicing records will be updated to ensure The above actions have been implemented.
-19.20/21 Compliance - Electrical and Fire a) Fire Alarm servicing b) Fire drills will be undertaken at the freque scheme's fire risk assessment.
-A record will be undertaken ency stated in the s sheltered housing The above actions have been implemented.
-22.20/21 Leaseholders and Service Charg A Leasehold Officer will be recruited to mana monitoring process.
-Implementation date 3 age the budget set tting and The recruitment process is underway, expec ted to complete by / October 2021.
-Signed Leasehold Agreements, which are constrained by the Council's Legal Department.
-2023. orward, will be put in place and No new properties have sold as leasehold since the recommendation was made, however Legal are now using a standard template.
-Once in post the new Leasehold Officer will review all existing leasehold agreements.
-Consultations will take place with leaseholde out.
-Implementation date 31st March 2022. rk being carried Financial Management Code (FM Code) The Council has undertaken an initial assessment during 2020/21 of compliance with the recently introduced FM Code, the results of which are summarised in the table below.
-The FM Code comes into effect from 2021/22 and a more detailed report will be presented to members once finalised and agreed with the Management Team.
-RAG Rating Key Questions Standards Green (compliance demonstrated) 36 7 Amber (minor improvements required) 18 8 Red (significant improvements required) TBC 13 2 Total 67 17
+Issue High Risk Audit Recommendations the Council's properties. b) Arrangements will be made to check the smoke / heat detectors ASAP and the servicing records will be updated to ensure that they are checked annually.
+The above actions have been implemented.
+19.20/21 Compliance - Electrical and Fire Safety: a) Fire Alarm servicing will be undertaken on a weekly basis. b) Fire drills will be undertaken at the frequency stated in the sheltered housing scheme's fire risk assessment.
+A record of the fire drills will be maintained.
+The above actions have been implemented.
+22.20/21 Leaseholders and Service Charges: A Leasehold Officer will be recruited to manage the budget setting and monitoring process.
+Implementation date 31st March 2022.

+The recruitment process is underway, expect Signed Leasehold Agreements, which are of properties using a standard template going retained by the Council's Legal Department 2023.
+No new properties have sold as leasehold s made, however Legal are now using a stand Leasehold Officer will review all existing lease consistent across a forward, will be pu .
+Implementation ince the recommendard template.
+Onc all leasehold ut in place and date 31st March Indation was se in post the new

+Consultations will take place with leasehold out.
+Implementation date 31 st March 2022 ork being carried

+Financial Management Code (FM Code) The Council has undertaken an initial asses compliance with the recently introduced FM summarised in the table below.
+The FM Coo and a more detailed report will be presented agreed with the Management Team. sment during 2020 I Code, the results de comes into effe of which are ct from 2021/22

+RAG Rating Key Questions Standards

+Green (compliance demonstrated) 36 7

+Amber (minor improvements required) 18 8

+Red (significant improvements required)

+TBC 13 2

+Total 67 17

+i viui . • •